How to set up a DMARC record in Microsoft 365 in 2026

 You use DMARC records to instruct receiving servers on what to do with emails that have failed authentication tests.
 For example, you might request that emails that have failed the authentication test be quarantined into a spam folder, or you might want them to be deleted entirely.

-How to set up DMARC in Office 365
+How DMARC works in Microsoft 365

 This question is a common one that we hear.
 We can split the topic up into inbound and outbound mail.